Pacific International Health Symposium

 The theme for this year's symposium is Strengthening Partnerships for Pacific Health.

 As spaces for this event are limited, we encourage those wanting to attend to register their interest early.
-We are now accepting registrations of interest.
 Please be advised that places will be allocated on a first-come, first-served basis.

 Aiono Professor Alec Ekeroma is a consultant Obstetrician and Gynaecologist and champion of Pacific health.
 He is the Head of the Pacific Women’s Health Research & Development Unit (PWHRDU, founder) and Senior Lecturer at the University of Auckland.